-Causes of Cleft Lip and Cleft Palate
+What Causes Cleft Lip and Cleft Palate?

 Clefts can be caused by genetic or environmental factors.
 It is unclear what exactly causes the birth defect.
 Numerous studies have linked the use of antidepressants during pregnancy with a higher risk of certain birth defects.

-Cleft lip and cleft palate have also been associated with women’s use of the anticonvulsant drug, Topamax (topiramate, during pregnancy.
-Studies have linked the use of Topamax during pregnancy with a higher risk of cleft lip and cleft palate..
+Cleft lip and cleft palate have also been associated with women’s use of the anticonvulsant drug, Topamax (topiramate) during pregnancy.
+Studies have linked the use of Topamax during pregnancy with a higher risk of cleft lip and cleft palate.

 Disturbing Links Between Topamax and Cleft Lip / Cleft Palate

 Topamax (topiramate) is an antiepileptic drug (AED) made by Ortho-McNeil Pharmaceuticals, a Johnson & Johnson subsidiary.
 It is approved for the treatment of epilepsy and for the prevention of migraines.
 Topiramate is also prescribed off-label for unapproved uses, including weight loss and the management of alcohol dependence.

 Unfortunately, babies exposed to Topamax during pregnancy are 21 times more likely to have a cleft lip or cleft palate, according to the North American Antiepileptic Drug (NAAED) Pregnancy Registry.

 Topiramate and Pregnancy: What You Need to Know